Alexander Otroschenkov: History of activism

-Elections of 2010 & prison sentence
+Elections of 2010 and prison sentence

 During the Belarus presidential election campaigns of 2010, he was the press secretary for candidate Andrei Sannikov.
 Sannkov's previous press secretary, Oleg Bebenin, had been found hanged; the government claimed it was suicide but his friends suspected otherwise.

-On December 19, 2010 Atroshchankau was working as a journalist covering the mass protests of the election results.
+On 19 December 2010, Atroshchankau was working as a journalist covering the mass protests of the election results.
 Many of these protests took place at Nezalezhanstsi Square in Minsk.
 He was working for Lithuanian Delfi, a news portal.
-He was one of several hundred people arrested on December 19/20, and one of a few dozen eventually charged with offenses by the government.
+He was one of several hundred people arrested on 19/20 December, and one of a few dozen eventually charged with offenses by the government.
 Amnesty International put him on a list of many Belarusian prisoners of conscience arrested during the protests.
 Daria Korsak, his wife, has stood picket outside of the KGB building in Minsk.

 Atroshchankau was charged with violating part 2 of article 293 of the Belarus penal code (organizing and taking part in mass riot).
 The court also alleged that he was "part of the mob" and "forcefully tried to burst into the House of Government".
 According to Belsat TV he pleaded not guilty.